sriemer/fix-linux-mouse/README.md

 all Linux distributions now.

-PixArt mice with this HW issue are known from vendors Alienware, Chicony, Dell, HP, Microsoft, PixArt, and Primax.<br/>
+PixArt mice with this HW issue are known from vendors Alienware, Chicony, Dell, HP, Lenovo, Microsoft, PixArt, and Primax.<br/>
-Further suspects are Acer Lite-On, Dynex, Jesis, and Lenovo (see [#22](https://github.com/sriemer/fix-linux-mouse/issues/22)).<br/>
+Further suspects are Acer Lite-On, Dynex, and Jesis (see [#22](https://github.com/sriemer/fix-linux-mouse/issues/22)).<br/>
 Please let me know if your mouse is affected as **issues often persist for years**.